BumblebeeBat/FlyingFox/docs/outline.md

 #### slasher:
 If you can prove that the same address signed on 2 different blocks at the same height, then you can take 1/3rd of the deposit, and destroy the rest.

+#### fork_slash:
+The scenario we are trying to prevent looks something like this- for all the even blocks validators sign on fork A, and for all the odd blocks they sign on fork B.
+This transaction makes the sign transaction act like a commitment.
+Each validator is commiting to only sign on decendents of the 26th ancestor of the block they sign on.
+26th cousin is ok, but 27th cousin is invalid.

 #### reveal:
 After you sign, you wait a while, and eventually are able to make this tx.
 This tx reveals the random `entropy_bit` and `salt` from the `sign` tx, and it reclaims the safety deposit given in the `sign` tx. (upgrade?
 If your bit is in the minority, then your prize is bigger.)